Superb lyrebird: Threats and predators

 Superb lyrebirds are vulnerable to native predatory birds such as the collared sparrowhawk, gray goshawk, and currawongs.
 Nests are particularly vulnerable to predation, but adults are also vulnerable due to their loud calls.
 It has been observed that males suffer higher degrees of mortality, suggesting that their courtship displays render them highly vulnerable.
 Methods utilised by superb lyrebirds to reduce predation risk include selection of protected areas for nest sites, mimicking calls of other predatory birds, and adopting solitary and timid behaviours.

 As the superb lyrebird is a poor flyer, when alarmed it will tend to run away, sometimes incorporating short gliding flights to lower perches or downhill.

 Human factors also pose threats to superb lyrebirds.
 Because they are ground-dwelling, superb lyrebirds are particularly threatened by vehicle collisions.
 The presence of roads and infrastructure also pose edge effects, for example disturbance from domestic animals and predation by introduced species such as the red fox, which is often associated with urban areas.

 In culture

 An instantly recognisable bird, the superb lyrebird has been featured as an emblem many times.
-Notable examples of this include a male superb lyrebird being featured on the reverse side of the Australian 10-cent coin, and as the emblem of the New South Wales National Parks and Wildlife Service.
+Notable examples of this include a male superb lyrebird being featured on the reverse side of the Australian 10-cent coin, and as the emblem of the NSW National Parks & Wildlife Service.
+The Victorian county of Buln Buln is named for its Woiwurrung name.